nkujur/nkujur/README.md

 - 👋 Hi, I’m @nkujur
-- 👀 I’m interested in Python coding
+- 👀 I’m interested in Power BI, Excel, MsSQL, Python
-- 🌱 I’m currently learning python 3
+- 🌱 I’m currently looking for opportunities as a Data Analyst
 - 💞️ I’m looking to collaborate on python development
 - 📫 How to reach me ...